 to either a substance or an activity.
 This does not just affect the

 person who has it but very often it also affects family and friends.

 What is an addiction?

 Most people will say it means being controlled by a substance, such as cigarettes*, alcohol or perhaps cannabis, cocaine or even sugar.

-What is the difference between a habit and an addiction?
+Can a habit become an addiction?

-How you can be helped with addiction
+How addiction can be helped with therapy

 If you need help to overcome your issue call 01908 265410 for more information or to book a free initial appointment to talk about how I may help you.

 Set Your Mind Free – Hypnosis Practice Milton Keynes

 Hypnotherapy – Weight Loss – Obesity – Stress – Exam Stress – Nervous Exhaustion – Work/Life Balance – Kids & Teens Issues – Bed Wetting – Kids/Teen OCD – Kids/Teens Oppositional Behaviour – Aggressive Kids & Teens – Headaches – Migraine – Tension Headaches – Depression – Anger Management – Anxiety – Confidence & Self-Esteem – Irritable Bowel Syndrome IBS – Panic Attacks – Sleep Disorder – Stop Smoking – Fears & Phobias – Hypno Gastric Band – Procrastination – Mindfulness – Hypertension – Bad Habits – Assertiveness – Addiction